Voxel-based Volumetric Fog consists of two parts;

-Light entity has three parameters relating to Volumetric Fog.
+Light entity has three parameters related to the Volumetric Fog.

-- Using Ramp Start and Ramp End in the "Time of Day" dialog causes performance issues (around 0.3ms on XBoxOne).
-Therefore, stick to default values whenever possible.
+- Using Ramp Start and Ramp End in the Environment Editor causes performance issues (around 0.3ms on XBoxOne).
+Therefore, stick to the default values whenever possible.

-- Large values for Range in the "Time of Day" dialog window are prone to causing fog flicker and light leaking behind a wall, unless that is, the r_VolumetricFogTexDepth is adjusted accordingly - the default settings are; r_VolumetricFogTexDepth=32 for Range=64.
-If you want to use larger ranges such as Range=256 and with same visual quality, then you need to set r_VolumetricFogTexDepth=64.
+- Large values for Range in the Environment Editor are prone to causing fog flicker and light leaking behind a wall, unless that is, the r_VolumetricFogTexDepth is adjusted accordingly.
+The default settings are; r_VolumetricFogTexDepth=32 for Range=64.
+If you want to use larger ranges such as Range=256 and with same visual quality, then you need to set r_VolumetricFogTexDepth to 64.
 When Range=1024 is used, then r_VolumetricFogTexDepth=128 should be used.